learlab/development-server/README.md

 In this repository, you will find configuration files for our lab server.

-The wiki also has useful information for users and system deployment documentation for maintainers.
+The [wiki](https://github.com/learlab/development-server/wiki) has useful information for users and system deployment documentation for maintainers.